rzuckerm/glotter2/README.md

 This is a fork of the original [Glotter](https://github.com/auroq/glotter) repository, which appears to be unmaintained.

-Glotter is an execution library for collections of single file scripts.
+Glotter2 is an execution library for collections of single file scripts.
 It uses Docker to be able to build, run, and optionally test scripts in any language without having to install a local sdk or development environment.

 ## Contributing

-If you'd like to contribute to Glotter, read our [contributing guidelines](./CONTRIBUTING.md).
+If you'd like to contribute to Glotter2, read our [contributing guidelines](./CONTRIBUTING.md).

 ## Changelog

 ### Glotter2 releases

+* 0.4.0 (wip):
+  * Change test ID from `<filename>` to `<language>/<filename>`
+  * Speed up test collection by about 1 min by caching list of sources
-* 0.3.0 Original release:
+* 0.3.0:
   * Fix crash when running tests for [sample-programs](https://github.com/TheRenegadeCoder/sample-programs) with glotter 0.2.x
   * Upgrade dependencies to latest version: